 The speaker is sturdy enough to withstand its share of abuse, thanks to the tough speaker grills and the rubberized endpoints.
 Plus, the triangular shape ensures that you can place it either horizontally or vertically on any surface.

 Based on all these features, it isn't difficult to see why the Oontz Angle 3 Ultra has a good rating.
-On Amazon, this portable Bluetooth speaker has amassed 4.4-stars out of 5 with 70% 5-star ratings.
 Users love it for its durability and connectivity, among others.

 If you are looking for a better sound than your smartphone's speaker, take a look at the Anker Soundcore 2.
 This one is priced below $40 and packs a duo of 6W speakers.
 The IPX7 rating and the grippy matte rubber on the speaker's exterior translates into a rugged exterior.
 Not only can it survive a dip in the pool, but it can also withstand a few drops.
 This speaker comes with Bluetooth 5.0 connectivity support.

 A 5,200mAh battery powers this Bluetooth 5.0 speaker and makes it deliver non-stop music.
 Though it has a playing time of up to 24 hours, it will drop when blasted at full volume.